 MYTH: Solar can only ever make a small contribution to our energy needs because it doesn't produce power at night.

 FACT: Solar already makes a significant contribution.

 Solar power and energy efficiency schemes are helping cut our overall demand for electricity.
 Data released in 2011 by the Australian Energy Market Operator (AEMO) shows that overall demand for electricity in Australia actually fell for the first time in decades.

 The Federal Government’s Energy White Paper, released in November 2012, projects that by 2035 solar PV will provide 17 per cent of Australia’s energy and 29 per cent by 2050.

-Already, over one million Australian households have solar panels installed, a number that will continue to grow as prices become more and more competitive.
+Already, over 2 million Australian households have solar panels installed, a number that will continue to grow as prices become more and more competitive.
 This just goes to show that solar is already a mainstream part of Australia’s energy mix.

 MYTH: Renewable energy can’t compete economically with burning coal for power.

 FACT: The fossil fuel industry is heavily subsidised.

 The energy market in Australia is not a level playing field.
 The fossil fuel-based electricity system we have today is built on government subsidies, and fossil fuels continue to enjoy government assistance.
 For example, the Tamberlin Inquiry in NSW revealed that the government-owned Cobbora coal mine sold coal to power stations ‘at cost price’ (roughly 30 per cent of the price paid by other generators on the open market), which meant that: ‘...State-owned generators and gentraders [had] access to coal at a lower price than would have been available to them had they had to source such coal through a tender process.’

 This amounts to a subsidy of around $4 billion over the life of the contracts, and it is just one example of where taxpayers are footing the bill.